upei/drupal6-cms/sites/all/modules/filefield_paths/README.txt

 * Configurable file paths now use node tokens instead of user tokens.
 * Configurable filenames.
+* Support for:
+  * Drupal core Upload module.
+  * FileField module.
+  * ImageField module.
-* Support for the ImageField module.
+  * ImageField Crop module.
+  * Image module.
-* Support for the core Upload module.
+  * Comment Upload module.
 * File path and filename cleanup options:
   * Filter out words and punctuation by taking advantage of the Pathauto module.
   * Convert unicode characters into US-ASCII with the Transliteration module.
+* Automatically updates unprocessed file paths in the node body on save.
 * Retroactive updates - rename and/or move previously uploaded files (Use with caution)